typelevel/typelevel.github.com/_events/2018-05-18-summit-berlin.md

   - time: "TBD"
     speakers: ["stefanschneider"]
     title: "Non-academic functional Workflows"
     summary: "In this talk I want to report about how we used cats to build a domain specific language that enables us to compile workflows into later executable programs.
 We started with the idea of having a possibility to combine the multiple unconnected tools that are typically used to analyze an image acquired by our microscopes.
 The Free Monad in cats looked to us as the perfect fit to write a domain specific language that provides a lot of the advantages of an a modern functional compiler plus enforcing stack safety of the program, which would ultimately provided by third party users.
 We started developing with a team that had only very little experience in Scala and none with cats.
-Thanks to the good documentation, the https://www.scala-exercises.org/ and the straightforward mapping to functional principles, known to us from the university, we were able to get a prototype running for a trade show in 6 weeks."
+Thanks to the good documentation, Scala Exercises and the straightforward mapping to functional principles, known to us from the university, we were able to get a prototype running for a trade show in 6 weeks."
+  - time: "TBD"
+    speakers: ["guillaumebort"]
+    title: "Legacy Engineering: Making Criteo Functional"
+    summary: "Criteo uses a lot of Scala in its code-base.
+Historically for big data stuff using the usual suspects Spark & Scalding, but more and more for application development.
+A few Typelevel projects started to appear in our code base as developers started to embrase more sophisticated FP practices in their Scala code.
+Today most of our Scala projects are built around cats, fs2, doobie, algebra, shapeless, etc. In this presentation we will discuss the challenges of introducing more functional code in a large software company as Criteo and how typelevel projects have helped.
+We'll talk about what's worked well as well as where the dragons lie."

 ---